sadlerap/sbo-rabbitmq-sample/blog_post.md

 # Introduction

-Today, we will examine how we can leverage the Service Binding Operator (SBO) to make connecting services to applications easier within a kubernetes cluster.
+Today, we will examine how we can leverage Service Binding Operator (SBO) to make connecting services to applications easier within a kubernetes cluster.

-# Background - What is the Service Binding Operator?
+# Background - What is Service Binding Operator?

 In the realm of Kubernetes, exposing secrets to applications to allow them to connect to services is an inconsistent process across the ecosystem.
 Many service providers have their own bespoke method of binding an application to their service.

-The Service Binding Operator is intended to remedy this issue by managing the binding process for us.
+Service Binding Operator is intended to remedy this issue by managing the binding process for us.
 When you execute a binding request, the operator looks at information stored within the custom resource and its corresponding custom resource definition.
 This information informs the operator of the information